 Accountable, strategic, collaborative

 Alberta's electricity grid and markets depend on high-performing, service-driven leadership.
-Our leaders focus on the province's electricity needs, acting in the public interest and upholding the AESO Principles.
+Our leaders focus on the province's electricity needs, acting in the public interest, delivering on our mandate and upholding the AESO Values.

 President and Chief Executive Officer